-9 The information in this section is based on previous Goal 9 studies conducted by ECONorthwest and the following publication: An Economic Development Toolbox: Strategies and Methods, Terry Moore, Stuart Meck, and James Ebenhoh, American Planning Association, Planning Advisory Service Report Number 541, October 2006.
+9 The information in this section is based on previous Goal 9 studies conducted by ECONorthwest and the following publication: An Economic Development Toolbox: Strategies and Methods, Terry Moore, Stuart Meck, and James Ebenhoh, American local government and state.
+Goal 9 does not dominate, but it legitimizes and requires that a local government focus on the narrower view of economic development that focuses on economic variables.

+Planning Association, Planning Advisory Service Report Number 541, October 2006.